doronz88/swift_reversing/README.md

 You may run the following python script in IDA (Alt+F7) to help you reverse the code more efficiently: [`ida_script.py`](./ida_script.py)

+The script adds the `Ctrl+5` HotKey to quickly parse the `Swift::String` occurences within the current function.

 > **NOTE:** This script is practically is and probably always will be a work-in-progress, adding more and more types to make our lives better at reversing swift.
 Please submit PRs if you find stuff you're missing.

 ## Primitive types